RANJITHC1029620/documentation/content/developer/tutorials/setup_guide.rst

             $ git remote set-url --push origin you_should_not_push_on_this_repository

 That's it!
-Your environment is now prepared to run Odoo from the sources, and you have successfully created a repository to serve as an addons directory.
+Your environment is now prepared to run Odoo from the sources, and you have successfully created a local repository to serve as an addons directory.
 This will allow you to push your work to GitHub.

 .. important::
    **For Odoo employees only:**

    #.
 Make sure to read very carefully :ref:`contributing/development/first-contribution`.
 In particular,